Alexisbol/ada-template-website/.ipynb_checkpoints/Beatrice-checkpoint.md

   </ul>
 </div>

 <p>
-Cumulative returns reveal large and persistent divergence across sectors.
-While all sectors benefit from long-run market growth, the magnitude differs dramatically.
-Some sectors strongly outperform the market over decades, while others lag persistently.
-These deviations are not transitory and widen during major macroeconomic episodes.
+If you see large differences in β across sectors, that is already a strong reason to avoid using only a single market index.
+More importantly, if some sectors show persistent deviations that are not aligned with β, that suggests market exposure is not the full story.
+That sets up the next
+question: beyond the market factor, how much does monetary policy matter?
 </p>

 <h3>Conclusion</h3>
 <p>
-Market exposure explains a large fraction of sector returns, but not their relative trajectories.
-This motivates studying additional drivers—starting with monetary policy—that may shape sector-specific outcomes beyond the market factor.
+So the takeaway is: to respond to your original question, sector-level analysis is useful because it reveals persistent dispersion.
+Market exposure explains a lot, but it does not fully explain the relative trajectories, which motivates adding monetary policy variables in later parts.
 </p>

 </section>